ory proxy (deprecated)

 Connecting to Ory

-Before you start, you need to have a running Ory Network project.
-You can create one with the following command:
+Before using the Ory Proxy, you need to have an Ory Network project.
+You can create a new project with the following command:

 $ ory create project --name "Command Line Project"